 MariaDB Primary Key Foreign Key

 In MariaDB, a foreign key is a column or set of columns in a table that refers to a column or set of columns of another table.
-A table that has a foreign key is called a child table and the table that prefers the foreign key is called a parent table.
+A table that has a foreign key is called a child table, and the table that references the foreign key is called a parent table.

-Typically, a foreign key column in the child table is prefered to a foreign key to a parent table is called a primary key.
+Typically, a foreign key column in the child table is preferred over a foreign key to a parent table, which is called a primary key.

 The syntax of defining a foreign key constraint: